Guatemala Tax Calculator (2026)

 How much income tax do I pay in Guatemala?

-Guatemala has a two-bracket income tax system.
-You pay 5% on income up to GTQ 300,000, and 7% on income above that threshold.
-However, you can deduct a standard allowance of GTQ 48,000 from your gross income before calculating tax, which significantly reduces your taxable income.
+Guatemala uses a progressive income tax system with two brackets: you pay 5% on income up to GTQ 300,000 and 7% on income above that threshold.
+However, you can deduct a standard deduction of GTQ 48,000 from your gross income before calculating tax, plus your social security contributions (4.83%), which significantly reduces your taxable income.

-Do I need to be a resident to pay income tax in Guatemala?
+Do I get a tax deduction for living in Guatemala?

 Other tax calculators